The National Disabled Veterans Winter Sports Clinic is the world leader in rehabilitation.

 2. Restructure Content

-Focus on core user groups, participant, volunteer, sponsor, and donor.
+Focus on core user groups: participant, volunteer, sponsor, and donor.
 Drive user flow to facilitate each of their needs/wants.

 3. New CMS Migration